swiftlang/vscode-swift/userdocs/userdocs.docc/Articles/Reference/settings.md

 On startup, SourceKit-LSP will read your project information from your `Package.swift` and begin indexing your project automatically.
 All indexing results are cached in the `.build/index-build` folder within your workspace.

-To enable or disable this feature you can use the [`swift.sourcekit-lsp.backgroundIndexing`](vscode://settings/swift.sourcekit-lsp.backgroundIndexing) setting.
+You can enable or disable this feature with the [`swift.sourcekit-lsp.backgroundIndexing`](vscode://settings/swift.sourcekit-lsp.backgroundIndexing) setting.

 ### Support for 'Expand Macro'